 In 2013, a short visual effects gig led to a longer job compositing for Disney and Dreamworks projects, including work on "Doc McStuffins" and it's web-series spin-off "The Doc Files".
 This led to over four years at Cartoon Network working on a several series and pilots, including "Mighty Magiswords", "Apple & Onion" & "Ben 10" where he created motion-comic vlogs, composited shorts, and supervised overseas compositing for multiple shows.

-David continues to work on live-action and animated projects while working on two web-series "Buddy Buddha" and "Pillow Talk", creating short social-media VFX clips, as well as "behind the scenes" looks into his work.
+David continues to work on live-action and animated projects while working on web-series "Moderate Divide", "Buddy Buddha" and "Pillow Talk", creating short social-media VFX clips, as well as "behind the scenes" looks into his work.

 David Estes is a visual effects artist based in the Los Angeles area.
 He began editing and experimenting with visual effects as a pre-teen in Iowa, and after four years in the Army he moved to Los Angeles, got a degree, and began working professionally in film and animation in 2010.